← All Articles

 - The scheme runs from YA 2024 to YA 2028.

-What Is the Enterprise Innovation Scheme and Who Qualifies?
+What Is the EIS and Who Qualifies?

-How Much Can Your SME Save Under the Enterprise Innovation Scheme?
+How Much Can Your SME Actually Save?

 For SMEs with limited taxable income, the cash payout option lets you convert up to $100,000 in qualifying expenditure into a 20% cash payout — that's up to $20,000 per qualifying activity, per YA, without needing to wait until you're profitable.

 Since there are five qualifying activities, the theoretical maximum cash payout is $100,000 per YA across all categories.
+For an early-stage business, that's meaningful money.

-Five Qualifying Activities Under the EIS
+The Five Qualifying Activities

 1. Research and Development (R&D)